jimzhou112/calcium_snn/README.md

 Baseline model (located in ./CNN attains 37.20% Hit 1 and 76.09% Hit 3 accuracy.

-To do for optimizations: spike trains can be stored more efficiently, they are 1-bit Optimize 1-bit input conv/fc layers
+To do for optimizations: spike trains can be stored more efficiently, they are 1-bit Optimize 1-bit input fc layer

 Done:
 Since threshold is 1, most uses of threshold that involve multiplication can be eliminated